WE ARE SOLDOUT

 Catalytic Capital in Asia

-Structure: Impact investor, dedicated advisor to single family office
+Structure: Dedicated advisor to single family office with focus on impact investment

 Market-based in: Switzerland